Table of Contents

 Every employee in the United States has rights protected by federal and state labor laws.
 Labor laws and worker protection ensure fair wages, safe working conditions, and protection from discrimination and harassment.
 If an employer violates these rights, employees have the right to report these violations and seek justice.

 Workers are also protected from retaliation for reporting violations.
-Federal and state laws prohibit employers from firing, demoting, or otherwise punishing employees for filing complaints or cooperating with investigations.
+Federal and state laws prohibit employers from firing, demoting, or punishing employees for filing complaints or cooperating with investigations.

 Reporting Employment Law Violations